Active Prompt Learning with Vision-Language Model Priors: Proposed Active Prompt Learning

-\textbf{GradFAM on Class-Guided Features.} We modify GradCAM~\cite{selvaraju2017gradcam} into GradFAM (Gradient-weighted Feature Activation Mapping) to visualize the influence of class-guided features on an image.
+\textbf{GradFAM on class-guided features.} We modify GradCAM~\citep{selvaraju2017gradcam} into GradFAM (Gradient-weighted Feature Activation Mapping) to visualize the influence of class-guided features on an image.
 GradCAM highlights the degree to which individual pixels contribute to a specific class by analyzing the gradients of the class score with respect to the feature maps.
 To tailor GradCAM for VLMs, we introduce the concept of \textit{target features} denoted by $\mathcal{F}_{\text{target}}$, allowing GradCAM to visualize the influence of target features on an image $x$ based on the cosine similarity score defined as $\text{cos} (I(x), \mathcal{F}_{\text{target}})$.
 Our analysis technique, called GradFAM, visualizes the influence of target features rather than target class, offering the advantage of enabling label-free analysis.
 Figure~\ref{subfig:heatmap-b} represents the case where $\mathcal{F}_{\text{target}} = I(x)$.
 Consistent with CLIP's approach of embedding images and texts into a shared space, we observe that the influence of the target image features primarily concentrates on the overall objects within the image.
 On the other hand, when the target features are guided by the set of classes, \ie $\mathcal{F}_{\text{target}} = \mathcal{F}_{\mathcal{C}}(x;t)$ where $t$ is “a photo of a ", Figures~\ref{subfig:heatmap-c} to~\ref{subfig:heatmap-f} distinctly highlight the specific objects corresponding to the guiding class sets.
+To compute cosine similarity, we concatenate two copies of the same image features to match the dimensionality of the other features.
 We note that our class-guided features incorporates class-relevant information through the text encoder, potentially resulting in clustering that aligns more closely with the target classifier, as described in Figure~\ref{fig:tsne-birds}.